bullet-train-co/bullet_train-core/bullet_train/docs/super-scaffolding.md

 Bullet Train comes with two different ways to handle image uploads.

 * Cloudinary - This option allows your app deployment to be simpler because you don't need to ship any image manipulation libraries.
 But it does introduce a dependence on a 3rd party service.
-* ActiveStorate - This option doesn't include reliance on a 3rd party service, but you do have to include image manipulation libararies in your deployment process.
+* ActiveStorage - This option doesn't include reliance on a 3rd party service, but you do have to include image manipulation libararies in your deployment process.

 #### Scaffolding images with Cloudinary